Managed Service Programme Models | Enterprise Solutions at Hays

 MSP resources title

-Ranked as a leader for our MSP services by Everest Group
+Hays ranked as a leader for its MSP services by Everest Group

-We announce our leading position in the annual PEAK Matrix for CWM (Contingent Workforce Management)/ MSP (Managed Service Provider) services for 2021 by the Everest Group.
+Today we announce our leading position in the annual PEAK Matrix for CWM (Contingent Workforce Management)/ MSP (Managed Service Provider) services for 2022 by the Everest Group.

 The rise of 'temporary talent': Managing your contingent workforce